 Minnesota Twins at Kansas City Royals

-The Minnesota Twins and the Kansas City Royals meet in the finale of their four game AL Central division set in MLB action from Kauffman Stadium on Sunday.
+The Minnesota Twins and Kansas City Royals meet Sunday in MLB action at Kauffman Stadium.

 The Minnesota Twins look to build on their six-game winning streak.
 The Twins have scored 20 runs in their last three games and four or more runs in nine straight games.
 The Minnesota Twins have won 12 of their last 15 games when scoring four or more runs.
 Jorge Polanco leads the Twins with 186 hits and 79 RBI while Eddie Rosario and Nelson Cruz have combined for 296 hits and 217 RBI.
 Martin Perez gets the ball, and he is 10-7 with a 5.13 ERA and 130 strikeouts this season.
 Perez is 1-1 with a 5.35 ERA and 22 strikeouts in his career against the Royals.